About this listing

 We have very easy access to O'hare & Midway via the Blue line or 90/94.
 (My hubby and I always take the subway to the airport whenever we travel.
 It's more predictable than a taxi, depending on the traffic!)

 We are less than 5 minutes driving distance from 90/94.
 This is a big deal, b/c it eliminates having to drive through traffic to get to the highway.
 That can mean taking more than a half an hour to 45 minutes (not to mention stress) off of your driving trip.

 If there are more than two of you who'd like to bike around Chicago, take advantage of Divvy Bicycle Rental.
 It's new as of 2013 and very popular in Chicago!
 It's an automatic rental system, so it's "open" 24/7, and we happen to have a bike station a block from us.

 We've been voted the best neighborhood in Chicago... for good reason!

 Not into nightlife or just need a break?
 Sit in one of the many parks within 10 min's walking distance.
 Wicker Park (the actual park) is one of the best.
 Most have beautiful fountains...
-Or sit in one of the many restaurant or cafe courtyards...
+Or sit in one of the many restaurants or cafe courtyards...
 Or just take a walk...
 I love walking in our neighborhood...
 The residents here care about their homes and their gardens and it shows...
 The building stock is fabulous and we've been established as a historic district, so the facades of these gorgeous, old buildings are not allowed to be changed...